 - 28. Wherever possible the University will put measures in place to ensure the continued delivery of your educational experience and will minimise any impact on your study and ensure you experience no academic detriment as a result of any restrictions imposed on our campus operations.
-Further information on the support available for all students, including those most vulnerable to disruption (such as those suffering from coronavirus or who need to self-isolate, international students, and students unable or less able to access or effectively engage in remote learning for what reasons, together with care leavers, those estranged from their families, and students with disabilities) can be found here https://www.leedsbeckett.ac.uk/covid-19/students/ If you consider that you have been disadvantaged as a result of the actions taken by the University during the pandemic, you can raise your concerns using the covid-19/students/ If you consider that you have been disadvantaged as a result of the actions taken by the University during the pandemic, you can raise your concerns using the complaint form. - 29.
+Further information on the support available for all students, including those most vulnerable to disruption (such as those suffering from coronavirus or who need to self-isolate, international students, and students unable or less able to access or effectively engage in remote learning for what reasons, together with care leavers, those estranged from their families, and students with disabilities) can be found here.
+Error!
+Hyperlink reference not valid.
+If you consider that you have been disadvantaged as a result of the actions taken by the University during the pandemic, you can raise your concerns using the Student Complaints Procedure. - 29.
 Where the University makes a substantive change to a course before it commences, it will at the earliest opportunity inform Applicants by email, of the changes and the reason for the changes.
 If the Applicant does not wish to accept the substantive change to the course, the University will do all it reasonably can to provide a suitable replacement programme.
-The Applicant may withdraw their application in which case this Contract will be cancelled and there will be no liability for fees. - 30.
-Where the University wishes to make a substantive change to a course after it has commenced, and the change is other than a Change of Necessity, it will at the earliest opportunity inform and consult with affected Students on the changes.
-Further details of the consultation process can be found in the University's Academic Regulations(see in particular Sections 12 and 13) and the Student

-Consultation Framework.
-Where the University is required to make a substantive change to course which is a Change of Necessity, the University will at the earliest opportunity inform affected Students of the changes.
+The Applicant may withdraw their application in which case this Contract will be cancelled and there will be no liability for tuition fees.

+- 30. Where the University wishes to make a substantive change to a course after it has commenced, and the change is other than a Change of Necessity, it will at the earliest opportunity inform and consult with affected Students on the changes.
+Further details of the consultation process can be found in the University's Academic Regulations (see in particular Sections 12 and 13) and the Student Consultation Framework.
+Where the University is required to make a substantive change to a course which is a Change of Necessity, the University will at the earliest opportunity inform affected Students of the changes.
 Where a substantive change is made, the University will do all it reasonably can to minimise disruption to Students and / or provide a suitable replacement programme (if applicable).
-Where the substantive change has a negative impact and the Student wishes to cancel the Contract, the process referenced in clauses 8 and 9 will apply and an appropriate refund of tuition fees will be made.

-- 31. If you are unhappy with changes that the University makes to a course, before or after it commences, you will also have the opportunity to invoke the Student Complaints Procedure.
-Further details are provided in clause 56 below.
+Where the substantive change has a negative impact and the Student wishes to cancel the Contract, the process referenced in clauses 8 and 9 will apply and an appropriate refund of tuition fees will be made. - 31.
+If you are unhappy with changes that the University makes to a course, before or after it commences, you will also have the opportunity to invoke the Student Complaints Procedure (see clause 57 below).
 Nothing in clauses 29 and 30 affect your rights as a consumer. - 32.
-Where you re-enrol following an approved break in studies, the terms of your contract are the terms (including any course information) prevailing at the time of re-enrolment.
+Where you re-enrol following an approved break in studies, the terms of your Contract are the terms (including any course information) prevailing at the time of re-enrolment.
 For example, this could occur when a student who has had to suspend or defer study for a year or two due to illness, maternity/paternity leave and students who have been referred and have to re-take a year.
 Such breaks in studies may mean students study revised modules or courses, or even awards.